-U.S. cuts rates over coronavirus economic impact as global death toll rises
+WHO warns of global shortage of medical equipment to fight coronavirus

 The worst outbreak outside China is in South Korea, where President Moon Jae-in declared war on the virus, ordering additional hospital beds and more masks as cases rose by 600 to nearly 5,000, with 34 deaths.

-WHO officials also expressed concerns about the situation in Iran, saying doctors lacked respirators and ventilators needed for patients with severe cases of the respiratory illness.
+WHO officials also expressed concerns about the situation in Iran, saying doctors lacked respirators and ventilators needed for patients with severe cases.

 WHO emergency programme head Michael Ryan said the need in Iran was “more acute” than for other countries.